strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 These classes are applicable on many problems.
 We have separate utils for each resource.
 For instance we have KafkaUtils for KafkaResource, KafkaTopic for KafkaResource and so on.
 Furthermore, we have got Kubernetes related utils such as ServiceUtils, PodUtils, DeploymentsUtils and many more.
-The hierarchy is as follows:

-* utils
-  * kafkaUtils
-    * KafkaBridgeUtils
-    * KafkaConnectS2IUtils
-    * ...
-  * kubeUtils
-    * controllers
-      * DeploymentConfigUtils
-      * DeploymentUtils
-      * ...
-    * objects
-      * NamespaceUtils
-      * PersistentVolumeClaimUtils
-      * ...
-  * specific
-    * BridgeUtils
-    * CruiseControlUtils
-    * ...

 These classes come handy for instance when you have to wait for some change, make some API call, create, change or delete a Kubernetes resource and much more.
 The one method which stands out is `waitFor`, which is used in many utils methods.
 You can imagine the scenario, where you will change some custom resource value of Kafka and then you will want to assert